onzfonz/comp227/src/content/1/en/part1d.md

 > To get actual values for variables, separate them in `console.log` with a comma:
 >
 > ```js
-> console.log('props value is', props)
+> 'props value is', props
 > ```
 >
 > Now, those separated items will be available in the browser console for further review.

+### Using the debugger statement

-Logging output to the console is by no means the only way of debugging our applications.
+Setting breakpoints or logging output to the console are not the only ways of debugging our applications.
-You can pause the execution of your application code in the Chrome developer console's *debugger*, by writing the command [debugger](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/debugger) anywhere in your code.
+You can also pause the execution of your application code in the Chrome developer console's *debugger*, by writing the command [debugger](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/debugger) anywhere in your code.

 The execution will pause once it arrives at a point where the ***debugger*** command gets executed: